Across all cuisines in the world, some sort of fruit concoction is sure to be found. Jelly and Marmalade are two of the most prominent ones.

 - Jellies are of a thinner consistency than marmalades which are thick and are also much smoother.

-- Jellies do not have any pulp and are made purely out of fruit juice whereas marmalades are made of the whole fruit including peels and pulp.
+- Jellies do not have any pulp and are made purely out of fruit juice, whereas marmalades are made of whole fruit including peels and pulp.

 - Jellies use artificial thickeners such as pectin and gelatine whereas marmalades are naturally thickened using the pectin present in oranges.

-- Marmalade is a term used only for citrus fruit preserves whereas jellies can be made out of a wide assortment of ingredients.
+- Marmalade is a term used only for citrus fruit preserves, whereas jellies can be made from a wide assortment of ingredients.

-- Marmalade is typically pieces of fruit suspended in light-colored gel and is more tart whereas jelly is darker colored as it is reduced fruit juice.
+- Marmalade is pieces of fruit suspended in light-coloured gel and is tarter whereas jelly is darker coloured as it is reduced fruit juice.